 If you’ve already tried staging an intervention, you’re familiar with the importance of consequences.
 Your mediator or interventionist should have talked to you and your family about making and sticking to consequences.
 The intention isn’t to punish the addict but to make them see that their addiction has no positive end.

-The reason why consequences are so critical is because many addicts are protected by their families out of love and fear.
-Parents don’t want to see their children struggle or hurt; they don’t want to watch their child end up homeless or stealing for money.
-So they hand over cash, offer a safe place to live and lie to others to protect their children.
+The reason why consequences are so critical is that many addicts are protected by their families out of love and fear.
+Parents don’t want to see their children struggle or hurt; they don’t want to watch their children end up homeless or stealing for money.
+So they hand over cash, offer a safe place to live, and lie to others to protect their children.
 Really, this is called enabling.
-These actions create an environment that allows the drug abuse to continue.
+These actions create an environment that allows drug abuse to continue.

 What are Healthy Consequences?

 You can’t force your loved one into treatment, but giving up hope is the last thing you should do.
 It can take addicts months or even years to finally realize that treatment is their best option.
 In the meantime, think back to the consequences you and the interventionist talked about.